Aluerie/AluBot/README.md

 ### Running

 This bot is written under assumption of it being **only on my servers** so neither inviting it/running your instance of the bot will work well.
+And I'm honestly not a very good programmer.
 Nevertheless,
 1. Python `3.10` or higher is required
 2. Set up venv `python3.10 -m venv venv`
 3. Install dependencies `pip install -U -r requirements.txt`